Mangas Coloradas: Death

 In the summer of 1862, after recovering from a bullet wound in the chest, Mangas Coloradas met with an intermediary to call for peace.
 In January 1863, he decided to meet with U.S. military leaders at Fort McLane (Apache Tejo) in southwestern New Mexico.
 He was promised provisions in return for peace, but the American government did not want to have peace with them.
 Mangas arrived under a flag of truce to meet with Brigadier General Joseph R. West, an officer of the California militia and a future Reconstruction senator from Louisiana.
 Armed soldiers took Mangas into custody.
 West gave an execution order to the sentries.

 That night, Mangas was tortured, shot, and killed under the pretext of a supposed escape attempt.
 While tied on the ground, Mangas was provoked with red hot bayonets until he moved to simulate his attempt to "escape."
 The following day, some soldiers who were fascinated by the size of the Apache (Mangas was 6 feet, 6 inches tall), cut off his head, boiled it, and sent the skull to Orson Squire Fowler, a phrenologist in New York City.
 Analysis of the skull and two sketches of it appear in Fowler's book.

 Daklugie, one of informants in Eve Ball's book, said the skull went to the Smithsonian Institution.
 However, the Smithsonian reported that it never received the skull.
 Mangas's descendants and sources based on their testimony may have confused the Smithsonian with Fowler's Phrenological Cabinet in New York, where the skull was on display, leading to the misattribution.
 Another possible fate of the skull was that it was returned to the Apaches by the Smithsonian in a 1990 transfer but was not individually labeled.

 The mutilation of Mangas's body especially enraged the Apaches since they believed he would not enter the afterlife without his head.
-This further envenomed the conflict between the Apaches and the United States, leading Cochise to engage in nine-year campaign of reprisals in Arizona and Sonora.
+This further envenomed the conflict between the Apaches and the United States, leading Cochise to engage in a nine-year campaign of reprisals in Arizona and Sonora.